Kirouane-Ayoub/Darija-GPT/README.md

 ## Overview

-This project involves training and using a **GPT-2** model fine-tuned on Algerian Darija, a spoken dialect with limited written resources.
-The model, named **Darija-GPT**, aims to generate coherent text in **🇩🇿Algerian Darija**.
+Welcome to the **Darija-GPT** project, where we aim to train a GPT-2 model specifically for generating text in Algerian Darija.
+Algerian Darija is a spoken dialect with limited written resources, making it a unique and challenging language to model.

+GPT-2 is renowned for its text generation capabilities and has been widely used across various applications.
+By training GPT-2 on Algerian Darija, we hope to create a model that can understand and generate text in this dialect, despite the limited availability of written data.

+Th project Details can be found in the [This blog post](https://medium.com/@ayoubkirouane3/darija-gpt-lets-make-machines-understand-our-language-860a4ed270da)

 ## Dataset: Algerian-Darija
 ### Introducing the Algerian-Darija Dataset